 Dr.Sc.
 Ivana SELETKOVIĆ obtained BA (2008) and MA (2011) degres on the Comparative Literature Department, and PhD degree (2016) on the Sociology Department at the Faculty of Philosophy in Sarajevo.
 She publishes papers (literary critics, essays, poetry) in jurnals in Bosnia and Hercegovina, Republic of Croatia, and Republic of Serbia.
 She is interested in the fields of Sociology of Culture, Sociology of Art, Socology of Music, Comparative Literature, and Social Phenomenology.
 Since 2016 Ivana is an Editorial Board member of a Young Researchers’ Journal Sophos and a member of the Scientific Research Incubator (ZINK).

-Kerim SUŠIĆ received his B.A. in philosophy and sociology in July 2008 from the University of Sarajevo.
-He also studied art history at the same university.
+Dr.Sc.
+Kerim SUŠIĆ is obtained PhD (Philosophy) at the Faculty of Philosophy, University of Zagreb (2017).
 Kerim Sušić is a member of ZINK, the first scientific-research incubator in Bosnia and Herzegovina, and also is a member of Academia Analitica, a society for the development of logic and analytic philosophy in Bosnia and Herzegovina.
 He is interested in eastern philosophies, especially Islamic philosophy.

 Dr. Sc.
 Kenan ŠLJIVO received the B.Sc., M.Sc. and D.Sc. degrees from the University of Sarajevo, Bosnia and Herzegovina.
 His research interests are topics in the field of epistemology, theory of knowledge, philosophy of mind, cognitive science, formal and symbolic logic and philosophy of language.
 He is employed at the Department of Philosophy (fields: epistemology, cognitive science, logic-formal and symbolic, philosophy of language).
 He is member of ZINK since 2007 and editor-in-chief of SOPHOS-a young researchers’ journal.
 He published several articles concerning epistemology and logic.
 In a period from 30.09.2011. until 25.12.2011. he participated in a researches program at the University of Erfurt where he investigated topics concerning causality.